rikiyay/covid19/README.md

 - In summary

     - Social distancing does flatten the curve.
-    - If we quit social distancing too early, we'll still see a surge.
+    - If we quit social distancing too early, we could still see a surge.
     - Lightswich method could potentially reduce the total social distancing period.

 ![](concats/concat_overlayed_all.png)